2018 NHL Global Series

 San Jose Sharks vs. Adler Mannheim Eagles - SAP Arena, Mannheim, Germany

-Goals by Ryane Clowe and Dan Boyle in the third and fourth rounds of the shootout gave the Sharks a tough 3-2 win in front of 13,600 fans at SAP Arena.
+Goals by Ryane Clowe and Dan Boyle in the third and fourth rounds of the shootout gave the Sharks a 3-2 win in front of 13,600 fans at SAP Arena.

 Monday, Oct.
 4